-Mark, being a Director of 3Q Holdings Limited, is a related party.
+Mark, being a Director of 3Q Holdings Limited (until 7 June 2022), is a related party.
 By virtue of his controlling interest in McGeachen Bell Associates Limited, this makes McGeachen Bell Associates Limited a related party as well.
 McGeachen Bell Associates Limited receives remuneration from AdvanceRetail Technology for Mark's services, which is disclosed above as a related party transaction.